5 Goat Products You Can’t Survive Winter Without

 Nothing is more frustrating to have wasted hay that has become destroyed due to weather or from being soiled on.
 Feeding goats with minimal waste is the goal especially in winter.
 Getting the optimal health through winter will reflect on growth, production, and performance.
 The features to this design include: feed up to 10 goats per feeder, the middle divider keeps baby and yearlings from jumping into the feeder and soiling the feed.
 Finally, easy cleaning by tipping it up and pitch forking back into the feeder or using it for dry bedding.
 These building plans come with 3 different designs.
 For more tips, check out benefits of having a good design on a goat feeder.

 To succeed in routine duties, critical tools are required.
 A quality built stanchion with key features, for example, head trap system for any size goat, also for those extra wide horns.
 Made extra wide for your comfort to give you additional work space for bracing while trimming.
 An optional foot entrapment to safely secure hooves to prevent kicking.
 As a result, having a stanchion will make any process easy and only a one person chore especially in winter.

 This goat coat is the best accessory for cold, wet weather.
 Goat fur is equipped to survive negative degrees below zero, really resilient and tough.
-Struggle is when they get wet, then windy and cold.
+The struggle is when they get wet, then windy and cold.
 They need a shell to keep moisture and wind off.
 However, we do not recommend an insulated coat.
-The coats come in 3 sizes, small fits up to 110lbs, medium is for 110 to 185lbs, and large will fit 180-240lbs.
-In addition, an extra large can be made for a special order.
+The coats come in 3 sizes, small fits up to 110lbs, medium is 110 to 185lbs, and large will fit 180-240lbs.
+In addition, an extra-large can be made for special orders.
 They come in 3 colors; green, blue, and red.
-For a demonstration on how they work, check out this video.
-Above all, these are an absolute must have for cold windy chilly nights.
+Above all, these are an absolute must-have for cold windy chilly nights.
 Your goats will thank you.